-- NEVER lift or carry the generator using the folding handle. - NEVER tilt sideways while moving the generator. - ALWAYS place the generator on its wheels in the upright position. - ALWAYS turn the generator off and ensure the fuel valve is closed - ALWAYS make sure engine and muffler are cooled down before the generator can be handled safely (typically 15-30 minutes).
+- NEVER lift or carry the generator using the folding handle. - NEVER tilt sideways while moving the generator. - ALWAYS place the generator on its wheels in the upright position. - ALWAYS turn the generator off and ensure the fuel select dial is closed. - ALWAYS make sure engine and muffler are cooled down before the generator can be handled safely (typically 15-30 minutes).